 The greater depth and vertical walls of the wooden tub is a great help for the user because there is a huge effect of buoyancy in the tub, which cannot be found on other spas.
 In addition, there is basically much more legroom since you can stretch your legs out under the bench, and this can also be beneficial for taller bathers.back to menu ↑

 Another common misconception about wooden hot tubs is it is difficult to clean.
 That’s not true at all.
 In cleaning your wooden tub, all you have to do is to drain the water inside and rinse it out.
 If needed or desired, you can also gently scrub it by a soft brush with a solution made out of mild bleach and water.

-Most people would leave the outside of a wooden tub with natural bare wood.
+Most people would leave them outside of a wooden tub with natural bare wood.
 Over time, any type of wood will naturally fade into a grayish tone due to some elements, and that’s basically fine.
-But if you wanted the outside of your wooden tub finished, you must need to follow the directions in applying that finish and you might need to reapply yearly.
+But if you wanted the outside of your wooden tub finished, you just need to follow the directions in applying that finish and you might need to reapply yearly.

 Purchasing plastic spas or wooden hot tubs depend mostly on the person; what is convenient for you and your own personal preference.
 Nevertheless, there are still many reasons for choosing wooden tubs over plastic ones.